sec-bit/mle-pcs/fft/reversed-bit-order.md

 We can see that we sort the terms by the first bit of their indices.

-In the next step, we do the same thing for the second bit.
+In the next level recursion, we do the same thing for the second bit.
 (We only focus on the even terms for simplicity.)

 $$
 f_{ee}(x) = C_0 + C_4 x^4 + \cdots + C_{n-4} x^{n-4}